dvreeze/ocp-java-17-learning/doc/chapter07-beyond-classes.md

   * private instance methods (marked as `private`, but not as `static`), with body (no implicit modifiers are generated)
   * private static methods (marked as `private static`), with body (no implicit modifiers are generated)
 * The compiler adds implicit modifiers `public static final` to all ("constant") fields
+  * the compiler does not allow any other kinds of fields than *public static final* fields, so e.g. "private" fields are not allowed

 Put differently, *methods in interfaces* are:
 * either explicitly `private` or (explicitly or implicitly) `public`; interface members cannot be "protected" or "package-private"